-I began to feel my own skin again, my consciousness flooding back to me as tears dripped down from my eyes.
-A terrible, numbing pain radiated against my brain as I looked up at the glowing third eye of the abomination, and I felt my eyes beginning to swell and bleed.
+I began to feel my own skin again, my consciousness flooding back to me as tears of blood dripped down my cheeks.
+A terrible, numbing pain radiated against my brain while I stared into the glowing third eye of the abomination, and I felt my eyes beginning to swell and bleed.
 Then, I heard a scream, and a cry of desperation.
 I looked up, just as Jefferies lost his footing in his delirium, and immediately fell up into the sky.
 Tanner and Barry lunged to try and save him, but were too late, their fingers passing through only air as Jefferies screamed and plummeted into the storm above.
 Then, a sickening crunch sounded upon the air as Sprite rammed into his falling body at full force, breaking his ribs, but just barely knocking him back up to us.
 I reached for him, and grabbed hold of his hand, his terrified breath trembling over the coms system as Tanner and Barry quickly secured me from behind, preventing me from being torn off the ground by the weight of Jefferies.
 With all my strength, I pulled him back down to the ash, the others assisting until his boots finally met the ground once more.

 Jefferies coughed and wheezed for air through his splintered ribs, Tanner and I throwing his arms over our shoulders and walking him up the incline as quick as we could.
 As the looming nightmare observed our escape, the cloaked figures rushed across the sky, lashing tendrils of black shadow through the air that struck my back with a burning hiss, searing through my armor and nearly toppling me to the ground, but I fought through the pain and continued on.
-Barry charged his railgun, and opened fire on the drifting horrors as Sprite soared up into the sky, its wings expanding out from its shell and firing their twin lasers at the creatures.
+Barry charged his railgun, and opened fire on the drifting horrors while Sprite soared up into the sky, its wings expanding out from its shell and firing their twin lasers at the creatures.
 The beams and slugs cracked against the flickering barriers that now protected the flying nightmares, flashing with bursts of spark and flame, but failing to penetrate their shields.
 We reached the top of the hill, the hall to the tomb now coming into view as we hurried across the wastes.
-Another tendril of shadow whipped overhead, burning the ash like a sliver of acid as the sky flashed with lightning.
-We quickly took shelter in the hall, and Barry kept firing behind us, buckling over in pain as the cloaked figures slashed through his armor with their eldritch magic.
+Another tendril of shadow whipped overhead, burning the ash like a sliver of acid while the sky flashed with lightning.
+We quickly took shelter in the hall, and Barry kept firing behind us, buckling over in pain as the cloaked aberrations slashed through his armor with their eldritch magic.

 We activated the fourth-dimensional mode on our masks, and did the same for Jefferies, the world falling dark as the white outline of the door shivered before us in the void.
 Gripping Jefferies tight, we moved through the screaming shadows, emerging upon the ceiling of the burial chamber as Barry and Sprite followed behind us.
 Switching our vision back to normal, Barry immediately called in.